 It also connects with Metro Line 1 and Metrobus Line 2 in a 33-minute trip, which used to take an hour and a half or more, depending on traffic.
-The capital authorities contemplate that it will transport up to 144,000 users in 377 cabins with a capacity of up to 10 people each; however, for the moment it will only operate with 60%, in order to be able to keep the healthy distance.
+The capital authorities contemplate that it will transport up to 144,000 users in 377 cabins with a capacity of up to 10 people each; however, for the moment it will only operate with 60%, to be able to keep a healthy distance.

 The speed at which the cabins will travel is 6 meters per second, by means of 62 towers distributed along the route (the highest one measures 47 meters).